RELATIONSHIP COACHING with rebecca collins

 I’m fascinated by humans and the way we build relationships.

-For over a decade, I’ve been supporting entrepreneurs and change-makers in their explorations of relationships, psychology, and the delicate art of being human.
-I’m a Relationship & Connection Coach, and an Emotional Intelligence Specialist.
-I’m also the lead EQ mentor at Google for Startups, a cofounder of the Team Rebuilding Toolkit, and the former Managing Director of London’s first coworking space for personal transformation, social impact and workplace wellbeing.
+For over a decade, I’ve been supporting entrepreneurs and change-makers in their explorations of relationships, psychology and the delicate art of being human.
+I’m a Relationship Coach.
+I’m also the lead Emotional Intelligence Mentor at Google for Startups, a cofounder of the Team Rebuilding Toolkit, and the former MD of London’s first coworking space for personal transformation, social impact and wellbeing.

 RELATIONSHIP DESIGN IN PRACTICE